CL4PTP/mean-wringer/README.md

 of object (Student, Course, Classroom), each with several instances.

-The presentation and interaction with each object is made consistent through the use of the mwObject Angular transcluding directive, which gives all objects the same general look-and-feel.
+The presentation and interaction with each object is made consistent through the use of the mwObject transcluding AngularJS directive, which gives all objects the same general look-and-feel.